Pests and Pest Management

 introduction

-Pests are an unavoidable part of gardening.
-They see your well-kept garden as a beautiful bed and breakfast made just for them, and for that reason it's pretty hard to get them to move on.
-At first, these insects may not make much of an impact, but after some time passes and some babies are born, they will start to cause visible damage to your plants, interfering with photosynthesis through lost foliage, and inviting accompanying problems like mold and disease.
+Dealing with pests is an unavoidable part of gardening.
+They see your well-kept landscape as a beautiful bed and breakfast created just for them, and for that reason it's pretty hard to get them to move on once they settle in.
+At first, these insects may not make much of an impact, but after some time passes and some babies are born, they will start to cause visible damage to plants, interfering with photosynthesis through lost foliage, and inviting accompanying problems like mold and disease.
+In the page that follows, you'll be learning all about the various common pests that affect both homes and landscapes, as well as how to monitor, treat, and prevent infestations from occurring.
+With a little practice and know-how, your garden can be both a pest- and chemical-free environment.

 Quick Question: What is a pest?